-- Click the Ok button.
+□ Open the Basic Settings &gt; Load/Save dialog. ☐ Click the = button, then Back to factory .
+The dialog displays a message. ☐ Click the Ok button.
 The device deletes the configuration profiles in the memory (RAM) and in the non-volatile memory (NVM).
 If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.

-After a brief period, the device restarts and loads the delivery settings.

-enable To change to the Privileged EXEC mode. clear factory To delete the configuration profiles from the non- volatile memory and from the external memory.
+After a brief period, the device restarts and loads s the delivery settings. enable To cha ange to the Privileged EXEC mode. volatile If an e device in the After a ete the configuration profiles from the non- e memory and from the external memory. external memory is connected, then the also deletes the configuration profiles saved external memory.
+In brief period, the device restarts and loads livery settings.

+5.4.2 Using System Monitor 1

+Perform the following steps: ☐ To change to System Monitor 1, proceed as described in chapter "Accessing System Monitor 1" on page 39. ☐ To change from the main menu to the Manage configurations menu, press the <4> key. ☐ To execute the Clear configs and boot params command, press the <1> key. ☐ To load the factory settings, press the <enter> key.</enter> The device deletes the configuration profiles in the memory (RAM) and in the non-volatile memory (NVM).
 If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.
-After a brief period, the device restarts and loads the delivery settings.

-5.4.2 Using the System Monitor

-- To change to the System Monitor, proceed as described in chapter "Starting the System Monitor" on page 38. - \Box To change from the main menu to the Manage configurations menu, press the <4> key. - $\hfill\square$ To execute the Clear configs and boot params command, press the <1> key. - \Box To load the factory settings, press the <Enter> key.

-The device deletes the configuration profiles in the memory (RAM) and in the non-volatile memory (NVM).

-If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.

-- To change to the main menu, press the key.
+To change to the main menu, press the key.
 To reboot the device with factory settings, press the key.